PRINCE2® Helped This Student Get A Job

 Lisa: Yes, and although it did not result in a project management role, I have become a Business Support/Operations Manager in a project management company.
 I work within the operational side of the business, so I manage projects which allow the business to grow over time.
 For example, helping to implement a new IT system for client resourcing or managing the fit-out of our building.

-Did the PRINCE2 course enable you to get a job?
+Did the course enable you to get a job?

 Lisa: Yes.
 Business Support Manager, as described above.
 The course gave me the confidence to sell myself in the interview when they described the sorts of projects I would be managing.
 It also helped me to familiarize myself with the project terms that are used daily amongst my managers and colleagues, of which 95% are project managers themselves.

-Has the PRINCE2 course helped your career in any other ways?
+Has the course helped your career in other ways?

 Lisa: Yes, it gave me the confidence to excel at my role when managing projects.
 I feel more comfortable when seeking advice from my colleagues who are project managers, because I am more familiar with the terminology they are using that were very foreign to me before.

-What steps did you take to find work after the PRINCE2 course?
+How did you find work after the course?